Elite407/Elite407/README.md

-- 👋 Hi, I’m @LogicsLord
+- 👋 Hi, I’m Pranamya Sanghvi, an Undergrad student at Dhirubhai Ambani University(formerly DA-IICT)
-- 👀 I’m interested in Physics, Maths, Programming,
+- 👀 I’m interested in Physics, Maths, Programming and Machine Learning.
 - 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on Robotics or Computational Science
+- 💞️ I’m looking to collaborate on Computational Science
 - - 📫 How to reach me pranamyasanghvi@gmail.com
-- 😄 Pronouns: He
-- ⚡ Fun fact: ...

 <!---
 Elite407/Elite407 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.